 Figure 2.
 Adjacent nucleotides affect EMS-induced mutation

 The distribution patterns of adjacent nucleotides of the genome of C. elegans and EMS-induced mutations.
-(A-D) Nucleotide distribution of standard N2 genome sequences, the number with -/+ indicates the left (5′)/right (3′) position to the nucleotide at position zero which was focused on the panel.
+(A-D) Nucleotide distribution of standard N2 genome sequences.
+The number with -/+ indicates the left (5′)/right (3′) position to the nucleotide at position zero which was focused on the panel.
 For example in panel A, adenine (A, at the position 0) tends to have A as both left and right adjacent neighbors rather than other nucleotide species on the genome of N2.
 (E-H) Nucleotide distribution around the mutated nucleotides in the MMP dataset.
-Note that distribution patterns of adjacent nucleotide differs from that of the genome Chi-square test; * p<0.05, ** p<0.01 *** p<0.001 **** p<0.000, difference between the corresponding distribution in (A-D), which was set as the expectation value when EMS introduce a mutation on the ‘C/G’ base pairs.
+Note that distribution patterns of adjacent nucleotide differ from that of the genome.
+Chi-square test; * p<0.05, ** p<0.01 *** p<0.001 **** p<0.000, difference between the corresponding distribution in (A-D), which was set as the expectation value when EMS introduce a mutation on the ‘C/G’ base pairs.
 ‘T/A’ pairs were not similarly affected.
-I) EMS mutation frequency map of the ttn-1 gene (Chromosome V: 6,120,909~6,202,632) solely based on the above-calculated flanking sequence bias.
+I) EMS mutation frequency map of the ttn-1 gene (Chromosome V: 6,120,909~6,202,632) solely based on the above-calculated Pentabase bias.
 (J) The actual mutation numbers of the ttn-1 region in the MMP dataset.
 The red block represents the ‘silent region’, inconsistent with the EMS mutation map in (I).
 X tick 0 point represents the 6120909th base on chromosome V + chain.

-3.3 Typical ‘silent regions’ were observed in the MMP dataset, consistent with the epigenetic modification data.
+3.3 Typical ‘silent regions’ were observed in the MMP dataset, consistent with the DNA-binding protein modification data.

-There are many possible explanations about the ‘silent regions.’
+There are many possible explanations about the ‘silent regions’.
 It may be associated with the chromatin state (Mohammad & Jha, 2022), for example.
-Tightly supercoiled DNA is devoid of interaction with outside substances (Bowater, Bohálová, & Brázda, 2022), or some DNA binding proteins protect its target sequence from DNA-interacting chemicals (Arnold & Barton, 2013).
-Therefore, I investigated the dataset of DNA binding proteins and their epigenetic modifications, hoping to find some clues consistent with the silent regions.
-Some histone modification and transcription factor binding activity data were shown as examples.
-(Fig.3 A, B) Histone H3 and H4 modification datasets showed that the silent region of ttn-1 has a quite distinguishable pattern of histone modification and distribution.
-The unc-62 and unc-39 transcription binding activity also show distinct patterns in this region, indicating a very special region which may cause the inhibition of mutagenesis.
+Tightly supercoiled DNA is devoid of interaction with outside substances (Bowater, Bohálová, & Brázda, 2022), or some DNA binding proteins may protect its target sequence from DNA-interacting chemicals (Arnold & Barton, 2013).
+Therefore, I investigated the dataset of DNA binding proteins and their DNA-binding protein modifications, hoping to find some clues consistent with the silent regions.
+Some histone modification and transcription factor binding activity data are shown as examples (Fig.3 A, B).
+Histone H3 and H4 modification datasets showed that the silent region of ttn-1 has a quite distinguishable pattern of histone modification and distribution.
+The unc-62 and unc-39 transcription factor binding activity also show distinct patterns in this region, indicating a very special region which may cause the inhibition of mutagenesis.